 Stains and varnishes can work better if you’re using your teak furniture indoors only, although we still recommend leaving beautiful teak furniture untreated and just letting it do its thing!

-We also sell Teak Cleaner to help brighten weathered teak.
+We also sell Teak Cleaner to help brighten weathered teak and kill off mould and mildew.

 To clean and restore your old teak garden furniture, simply use our Teak Cleaner, which is specially designed to kill mould and mildew spores in teak, as well as brighten the wood, restoring it to its former glory.